Ambrose Burnside: North Carolina

 Burnside commanded the Coast Division or North Carolina Expeditionary Force from September 1861 until July 1862, three brigades assembled in Annapolis, Maryland, which formed the nucleus for his future IX Corps.
 He conducted a successful amphibious campaign that closed more than 80% of the North Carolina sea coast to Confederate shipping for the remainder of the war.
 This included the Battle of Elizabeth City, fought on February 10, 1862, on the Pasquotank River near Elizabeth City, North Carolina.

 The participants were vessels of the United States Navy's North Atlantic Blockading Squadron opposed by vessels of the Confederate Navy's Mosquito Fleet; the latter were supported by a shore-based battery of four guns at Cobb's Point (now called Cobb Point) near the southeastern border of the town.
 The battle was a part of the campaign in North Carolina that was led by Burnside and known as the Burnside Expedition.
 The result was a Union victory, with Elizabeth City and its nearby waters in their possession and the Confederate fleet captured, sunk, or dispersed.

 Burnside was promoted to major general of volunteers on March 18, 1862, in recognition of his successes at the battles of Roanoke Island and New Bern, the first significant Union victories in the Eastern Theater.
+During his campaign in New Bern, Burnside was initially concerned about being swamped by the number of freed slaves in the area looking for safety near the union troops, but eventually found use of the newly freedmen by putting them to work creating fortifications in return for food.
+He was not wrong in his first assessment, by June there were 75,000 freedmen in the New Bern area.
 In July, his forces were transported north to Newport News, Virginia, and became the IX Corps of the Army of the Potomac.

 Burnside was offered command of the Army of the Potomac following Maj.
 Gen. George B. McClellan's failure in the Peninsula Campaign.
 He refused this opportunity because of his loyalty to McClellan and the fact that he understood his own lack of military experience, and detached part of his corps in support of Maj.
 Gen. John Pope's Army of Virginia in the Northern Virginia Campaign.
 He received telegrams at this time from Maj.
 Gen. Fitz John Porter which were extremely critical of Pope's abilities as a commander, and he forwarded on to his superiors in concurrence.
 This episode later played a significant role in Porter's court-martial, in which Burnside appeared as a witness.

 Burnside again declined command following Pope's debacle at Second Bull Run.